scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem.md

         /mnt - Used to mount external file systems /proc - Provides system statistics through a       browsable directory-and-file interface.
-             Provides info about running processes and kernel parameters /root - Home directory for the root account /sbin - System administration binaries.
+             Provides info about running processes and kernel parameters There's a movement to place non-process information out of /proc/ and into /sys /root - Home directory for the root account /sbin - System administration binaries.
 Regular users usually do not have /sbin in their PATH.
 For many of this items, you need to be running as root.
 Remember: System Binaries = /sbin
         /srv - Contains data which is served by the system
             Ex: /srv/www
                 Web server files
         /sys - Used to display and sometimes configure the devices known to the kernel.
 This is very similar in nature to /proc  It also provides a system interface.
+            This can also show more "low level" items
+                Ex: bus, firmware, power
+            Also see /sys notes in linux_devices.md

         Shell Prompts
             $ - Normal User